Benchmarking quantum phase-space methods for near-resonant light propagation: Benchmarking phase-space methods

 where $1/A$ sets the pulse width and $\tau_0$ is a timing offset (which we set to zero in the simulations below).

 For the TWA, quantum fluctuations are incorporated through stochastic initial conditions that sample the Wigner distribution,

 with noise correlations

 To assess the performance of the different methods, we compute the variance of the propagated optical field normalized to the coherent-state variance, which we refer to as the squeezing ratio $\textit{Sq}_\text{ratio}$.
 Results obtained using the TWA are compared both to those from the PPR derived in this work, as well as from the method developed by Drummond and Raymer~\cite{Drummond:1991aa}, which we denote as $\mathrm{PPR_{DR}}$.
-Aside from the use of the Jordan–Schwinger mapping, the distinction between these two PPR implementations lies in the procedure used to factorize the diffusion matrix and construct the corresponding noise terms.
+Instead of the Jordan--Schwinger mapping in our PPR, $\mathrm{PPR_{DR}}$ uses an alternative mapping to stochastic variables that relies on the assumption of a sufficiently large number of atoms per spatio-frequency cell (i.e., the large-$N$ limit).
+A further distinction between the two implementations lies in the procedure used to factorize the diffusion matrix and construct the corresponding stochastic noise terms.

 Quadrature squeezing is evaluated by mixing the propagated pulse with a shape-matched local oscillator~\cite{Lee:2009aa}.
 Denoting the local oscillator mode by $f_{\mathrm{LO}}(\tau)$, the quadrature operator $\hat{M}$ is defined as